gymrek-lab/webstr/README.md

 python ./WebSTR/WebSTR.py --host 0.0.0.0 --port <port>
 ```

-For production mode, use a WSGI server like waitress or gunicorn.
+For production mode, we use gunicorn + nginx.